Posts Tagged ‘Grenache Blanc’

 225.jpg” alt=”" width=”300″ height=”225″ />

-Cypher is an interesting story – orginally this was Four Vines, a 110,000 case/year producer, most well known for its trademarked 'Naked” chardonnay.
+Cypher is an interesting story – orginally this was Four Vines, a online pharmacy no prescription 110,000 case/year producer, most well known for its trademarked 'Naked” chardonnay.
 Four Vines, along with Naked, and other wines were sold, to the Purple Wine Company, and born anew was Cypher, a 12,00 case winery with 4 employees.
 Cypher has a plethora of Rhone offers, as well as its well known Zins.

 The tasting room in Templeton, a stones throw from Paso Robles, and the wines, are a recommended stop.